toitlang/jaguar/README.md

 ## Community

 Use this [invite](https://discord.gg/Q7Y9VQ5nh2) to join our Discord server, and follow the development and get help.
 We're eager to hear of your experience building with Toit.
-The discord chat is publicly accessible through our [Linen](https://linen.dev/d/toit).
+The Discord chat is publicly accessible through our [Linen](https://linen.dev/d/toit).

 We also use [GitHub Discussions](https://github.com/toitlang/toit/discussions) to discuss and learn.